OthmaneNissoukin/nextjs-hotel-booking/README.md

 - **DayPicker**: For friendly date selection.
 - **date-fns**: For handling date manipulation.
 - **Zod**: For form validation.
+- **React Hot Toast**: Showing user friendly feedbacks for errors, success and other status.
 - **Memoization**: Applied to prevent unnecessary re-renders.

 ### Back-end